-- Employees Covered: This Agreement applies to every full-time professional member of the faculty of the Employer at its College of Business Administration, Engineering & Science, Liberal Arts & Education, Health Professions and McAuley School of Nursing, the School of Architecture, and including within such schools and colleges the department Chairpersons, librarians, as well as librarians within the School of Dentistry. - Persons Not Covered: This Agreement does not apply to any person employed by the Employer as a part-time faculty member or part -time librarian, or any faculty member or librarian of the School of Law, or faculty member of the School of Dentistry, a member of the Student Affairs Staff, Vice President, Associate Provost, Dean, Associate Dean, Assistant Dean, Administrator, Director, managerial or confidential employee, guard or supervisor as defined in the National Labor Relations Act, any person represented by another labor organization, or to any other person not covered by Article 2.1.
+2.1 Employees Covered: This Agreement applies to every full-time professional member of the faculty of the Employer at its College of Business Administration,

+- Engineering & Science, Liberal Arts & Education, Health Professions and McAuley School of Nursing, the School of Architecture and Community Development, and McNichols Campus and Dental libraries, including within such schools and colleges the Department Chairpersons. - 2.2 Persons Not Covered: This Agreement does not apply to any person employed by the Employer as a part-time faculty member, or any faculty member or librarian of the School of Law, or faculty member of the School of Dentistry, a member of the student support staff, Vice President, Dean, Associate Dean, Assistant Dean, Administrator, Director, managerial or confidential employee, guard or supervisor as defined in the National Labor Relations Act, any person represented by another labor organization, or to any other person not covered by Article 2.1.